Information as an instrument of power - Information and propaganda in modern war and conflicts

 • Independently be able to critique, reflect on and discuss questions and issues related to the use of information in conflict and war.

 • Develop independent assessments of the information environment and information activities in a specific conflict or war.

 Seminar I: Information as an “instrument of power”, general communications theory, propaganda history, the characteristics of the global information environment.

-Seminar II: Information in a military context, strategic communication, public affairs and information operations, information as a joint function, related military and civilian disciplines.
+Seminar II: Information in a military context, strategic communication, public affairs and information operations, information as a joint function, related military disciplines.

 Seminar III: Information war in peacetime, modern propaganda, fake news, social media, hybrid threats, countermeasures.

 All three phases will be supported by case studies, discussions of contemporary issues in regards to the use of communication in modern war and conflitcts.

 The course is based on seminars at the Royal Danish Defence College combined with asynchronic learning i.e., individual study, online discussions and one minor written assignment after the two first seminars as a pre-condition for exam participation.